LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 command line tool, the current working directory is as set by the operating system or shell.
 In this situation, the current working directory path can be retrieved with the `io_file_getcwd` method.
-The current working directory can be set with `io_file_chdir(s::path)` method.
+The current working directory can be set with `io_file_chdir` method.
 Manipulating the working directory in this way changes it globally for all threads in the current process.

 Working with File Objects
 =========================

+.. type:: file
+.. method:: file()
+.. method:: file(path::string)

    File objects can be instantiated with or without an initial path.
 Creating a file object does not open the file.
 If created without a path, a path must be specified when later opening the file.

-.. type:: file
-.. method:: file()
-.. method:: file(path::string)

 Opening Files